cscart/docs/en/user_guide/orders/return_requests/request_statuses.rst

    .. note::

-       You can also edit or delete statuses by using the **gear button** and choosing the required action from the drop-down menu.
+       You can also edit or delete statuses: click the **gear button** while hovering the mouse pointer over the status and choose the required action.
 Default statuses can not be deleted.